Serbia Diplomatic Profile

 Top Enemies

-Serbia's closest allies are China, Iran, Russia, Greece, and Hungary.
+Serbia's closest allies are China, Iran, Greece, Slovakia, and Italy.
 Serbia's most adversarial relationships are with Kosovo, Ukraine, Croatia, Albania, and Afghanistan.

 Global Relations